TurtleMania/dotfiles/README.md

 ## The Packages

 ### Desk-env
 Desktop environment using Hyprland.
 It requires waybar, wofi, playerctl, pamixer, and hyprpaper.
 The default apps are kitty, firefox, and dolphin.
+You have theme management managed by pywal16.

 ### Shell
 Various command line items